 Vitamin C helps to produce collagen

-Vitamin C is required by our bodies to produce collagen, making this vitamin crucial for anti-ageing.
+The nutrient is required by our bodies to produce collagen, making it crucial for anti-ageing.
 Think of it as an anti-ageing shield your skin needs to reduce the damage your skin suffered, and also to prevent future damage.
-The vitamin facilitates enzymes that lead to the stability of collagen fibers.
-It also increases expression of collagen and synthesizes inhibitors to block enzymes from degrading collagen.
+The vitamin also facilitates enzymes that lead to the stability of collagen fibers.
+In addition, it increases expression of collagen and synthesizes inhibitors to block enzymes from degrading collagen.

 Vitamin C has anti-pigmentary effect